 10. Have you ever been publicly disciplined for any unlawful or unethical actions in your career?

-Ask your advisor if he/she has ever been publicly disciplined by any organization that regulates his or her conduct.
-You may find information about financial advisors through FINRA's BrokerCheck and the SEC's Investment Adviser Public Disclosure databases.
-CFP Board disciplinary history of a CFP® professional can be found through our Verify tool.
+Ask your advisor if he/she has ever been publicly disciplined by any organization that oversees his or her conduct.
+Information about financial advisors who are subject to Financial Industry Regulatory Authority or Securities and Exchange Commission oversight is available through FINRA’s BrokerCheck and the SEC’s Investment Adviser Public Disclosure databases.
+Information also is available on the websites for the state securities or insurance regulator in the states in which a CFP® professional is licensed for securities or insurance.
+As a nonprofit professional body, CFP Board has its own process for enforcing its standards.
+CFP Board disciplinary history of a CFP® professional can be found through our Verify tool

 Compensation that a financial advisor earns when purchasing a product or executing a securities trade on behalf of their client

 Conflicts of Interest